Table of Contents

 - Human Resources (if University policy or codes have been broken)

-The Help Desk will refer the matter to the appropriate Computer Services personnel through the TUhelp System.
+The Help Desk will refer the matter to the appropriate Information Technology Services personnel through the TUhelp System.

 The Help Desk will refer the matter to an Information Security Office person through the TUhelp system.